Hale County License Hearing Guide

 -

-Costs and Application Process: Applying for an occupational license involves filing a petition with the court.
-There are court fees associated with the application, and you may need to provide documentation supporting your need for the license.
+Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing supporting documentation.
+There are court fees associated with the application.

 -

-IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back